 The ‘after-burn’ effect basically means that your body will continue to burn calories after your workout as it works towards getting your body back to its normal resting levels.
 So a high intensity workout can burn more calories as it continues to work long after you have finished training.

-High intensity workouts like Metafit will also increase muscle mass through the combinations of high intensity exercise followed by low intensity periods or complete rest or active rest.
+High intensity workouts will also increase muscle mass through the combinations of high intensity exercise followed by low intensity periods or complete rest or active rest.
 These combos can be completed using weight equipment or your own body weight, thereby giving you a great aerobic and anaerobic workout.

 The more muscle mass you have in your body the higher your metabolism which increases calories burned.